 The calibrated Main Winch load can be verified on normal operating mode (operator's screen).
 This function is used to view the main calibrated load while still in calibration mode.
 This is useful when just verifying accuracy of the load readout and the calibration has not yet been finalised.

 5.2.3.
-Calibrate Light Main Load (F-02)
+Calibrate Load for Active Winch (F-02)